Determination of the strong coupling constant from transverse energy$-$energy correlations in multijet events at $\sqrt{s} = 13$ TeV with the ATLAS detector: Theoretical predictions and uncertainties

 The uncertainties in the theoretical predictions arise from three sources: contributions from higher-order corrections estimated using scale variations, the uncertainties in the PDF and the uncertainties in the non-perturbative corrections to the pQCD predictions. \begin{itemize} \item{} The scale uncertainties are evaluated by considering independent variations of the renormalisation and factorisation scales by a factor of two, excluding those in which $\mu_\mathrm{R}$ and $\mu_\mathrm{F}$ are varied in opposite directions.
+As in previous analyses~\cite{STDM-2014-03, STDM-2016-10}, the scale variations are treated as correlated between the three-jet and two-jet cross sections, respectively in the numerator and denominator of Eq.~\ref{eq:teecDef}.
 The uncertainty in the distributions is defined as the envelope of the six resulting variations.
 Overall, the scale uncertainty bands are asymmetric and larger for the lower part of the TEEC and ATEEC distributions.
-This is understood to be because at NNLO, two different terms of the form $c_k\log^k(\mu_R/Q)$, with $k=1,2$, contribute to the cross-section dependence on $\mu_R$.
-Thus, the asymmetry in the uncertainty band depends on the interplay between the coefficients $c_k$ of both terms.
 The value of the scale uncertainties are below 2\% in all regions of phase space, while they account for up to 6\% at NLO\@.
 Thus, this source of uncertainty is reduced by a factor of three by the NNLO corrections.
 This is the dominant theoretical uncertainty for both TEEC and ATEEC. \item{} The PDF uncertainties are obtained by considering the set of eigenvectors / replicas provided by each PDF group~\cite{mmht,nnpdf3,ct14}, and are propagated to the predicted distributions using the corresponding recommendations from each particular PDF set.
 Due to the large computing time required for the NNLO calculations, the PDF variations are calculated at NLO and extrapolated to the NNLO predictions using their relative values.
 The resulting uncertainties are below 1\% for the low $H_{\mathrm{T2}}$ bins, and can reach up to 2\% for the higher $H_{\mathrm{T2}}$ bins. \item{} The uncertainties in the non-perturbative corrections are evaluated by considering the envelope of the differences between five different predictions and the \textsc{Pythia 8} A14 tune~\cite{ATL-PHYS-PUB-2014-021}.
 These predictions were generated using \textsc{Pythia 8.235} and \textsc{Herwig 7.2.1} with the angle-ordered parton shower.
 They include the \textsc{4C}~\cite{Tune4C} and \textsc{Monash}~\cite{Skands:2014pea} \textsc{Pythia 8} tunes, and the \textsc{Herwig 7} default, soft and baryonic reconnection tunes~\cite{herwigTunes}.
 The value of this uncertainty is below 1\% in the phase-space region $|\cos\phi| < 0.92$, where $\alpha_{\mathrm{s}}$ is determined. \end{itemize} The relative values of the theoretical uncertainties for the TEEC and ATEEC distributions are shown in Figure~\ref{fig:theoSys} for the inclusive $H_{\mathrm{T2}}$ bin.
 The effect of varying $\alpha_s(m_\Zboson)$ within the range 0.117 -- 0.119 is also shown for illustrative purposes.